jjmackow/OS-issues/html/modules/contrib/blazy/docs/README.md

 2. Add a Blazy formatter for the Media or Image field.
 3. Add any lightbox under **Media switcher** option.
 4. Limit the values to 1 under **Multiple field settings** > **Display**.
-5. Be sure to leave **Use field template** under **Style settings** unchecked.
-   If checked, the gallery is locked to a single entity, that is no Views gallery, but gallery per field.

 #### Without **Blazy Grid**
 If you can't use **Blazy Grid** for a reason, maybe having a table, HTML list,